 GYG has been my favourite Mexican chain for years now.
 Ever since grabbing my first burrito there while studying in the city, it has never failed to disappoint.
 I’ve taken all of my friends here whether they wanted to or not and all of them seem to have enjoyed it.
 The Swanston St store is super inviting, with fast service and great vibes.

 Now for the food.
 The burritos.
 The nachos.
 The tacos.
 But how can I eat all this goodness and still be true to keto you ask?
 Well, you can’t.
-Carbs are on almost every one of the menu items, so unless you’re looking for a cheat meal, I’d suggest that you dig into a Mexican grilled chicken salad.
-Their Chicken Guerrero Marinade has authentic Mexican flavours and you can also choose from 5 other meat options on the menu – pulled pork, grilled steak, slow cooked beef, ground beef and pan seared barramundi.
+Carbs are on almost every one of the menu items, so unless you’re looking for a cheat meal or don’t care much for your carb count, I’d suggest that you dig into a Mexican grilled chicken salad.
+Their Chicken Guerrero Marinade has authentic Mexican flavours and you can also choose from 5 other meat options on the menu – pulled pork, grilled steak, slow-cooked beef, ground beef and pan-seared barramundi.

 Just remember to leave out the corn and add in a serving of their fresh smashed avo for a good fat boost.
-Get it spicy if you want a nod of approval from the cashier, or stick with mild and save the burn for when the lid of your chili spice jar falls off during a light shake on your home cooked meal!
+Get it spicy if you want a nod of approval from the cashier, or stick with mild and save the burn for when the lid of your chilli spice jar falls off during a light shake on your home-cooked meal!

 My first adventure here was when I had just moved into my apartment not too long ago.
 At the time I didn’t have any cooking utensils or even a fridge and needed a good breakfast to satiate me before a long day at work.
 The Daily Grind is located on a small corner just off Puckle Street.
 For a small and cute little cafe, their menu has a good range of keto breakfast options including their delicious chorizo omelette.
 It’s filled with spinach, mushroom and bocconcini cheese and then topped with cherry tomatoes and spicy chorizo.
 I love that you’re not paying for a slice of toast that you’re not actually going to eat.